All Episodes

 They gave us some distance.

-So what happened was the tra the guy was supposed to make the traffic stop, and these guys were behind, because obviously they're in an unmarked unit.
+So what happened was the guy was supposed to make the traffic stop and these guys were behind because obviously they're in an unmarked unit.

 They don't want to make it too obvious.

-I uh just had a car pulled over and uh shot him in the head.
+I just had a car pulled over and the person shot him.

 Yeah, stay police.

-Uh we're just west of the Kila exit on I 10.
+We're just west of the Aquila exit on I-10 East.

 An unmarked law enforcement vehicle.